G-NT3806KSJP

 We all wince-laugh.
 He’s referring to real history now: a city agency recently evicted Buffalo’s only hostel, which for decades has served visitors and hosted arts events from a beautiful, E.B.
 Green-designed building in the theater district.
 The city’s reason for the eviction was its own deferred maintenance on an adjacent building: fixing that property, it said, would put the hostel in danger.
 An all-too-familiar sequence of canceled meetings, missed deadlines, and dodged FOIA requests followed.

 Mathias’s dream history of this site dramatizes a contradictory duality of our Buffalonian nature.
-We do burn and we dorebuild, both remembering and forgetting this ritual as it happens.
-On one hand, we practice a complex mythology of loss, remembering and reverencing tragedies that range from actual attacks, like the racist massacre at a Tops supermarket on May 14, 2022, to symbolic losses, like wide right, skate in the crease, or fourteen seconds.
+We do burn and we do rebuild, both remembering and forgetting this ritual as it happens.
+On one hand, we practice a complex mythology of loss, remembering and reverencing tragedies that range from actual attacks, like the racist massacre at a Tops supermarket on May 14, 2022, to symbolic losses, like wide right, skate in the crease, or thirteen seconds.
 [4] On the other hand, we cultivate a selective amnesia, quickly forgetting the people and places that fall out of sight for even a moment, while heralding anything “new,” from authors to ice cream shops, like surprise messiahs—each once a second coming absent prophesy or precedent.
 And we are all complicit in these simultaneous cycles.
 Yes, Buffalo is like this, we nod at each other across the meadow—mindlessly patting the matches in our pockets.

 Monday, June 17, 2024